Tokyo: The Last Megalopolis: Plot

 The narrative moves to 1923, Tokyo.
 Kato retreats to Dairen, and he and his followers use magic to cause artificial seismic waves under Dairen that echo through the Earth to Japan.
 Kato returns to Tokyo to awaken Masakado's spirit by himself, but is interrupted by Koda Rohan and Junichi Narutaki, who use the Chart of Eight Directions (八陣圖), a form of Kimon Tonko sorcery, in an attempt to trap him.
 Kato escapes, but fails to awaken Masakado.
 The seismic waves generated in Dairen reach Japan, and the Great Kanto Earthquake is stimulated.

 The setting moves to 1927.
 Torahiko Terada has been appointed by Noritsugu Hayakawa as manager of the construction of Japan's first Tokyo Metro Ginza Line.
 Hayakawa's construction workers run into Kato's shikigami provoking Terada to seek out the aid of Dr. Makoto Nishimura to use his creation Gakutensoku to finish construction for them.
 Masakado summons Keiko Mekata, a miko, to defend his grave from Kato.
 Keiko joins forces with feng shui master Shigemaru Kuroda, who discovers the location of Kato's hideout.
 While Kuroda fights an Asura statue guarding the place, Keiko rushes to stop Kato, but Kato summons his gohō dōji to fend her off.
 Kato attempts to awaken Masakado through Yukari's child, Yukiko, but even this is unsuccessful.
 Keiko explains to Kato that Yukiko is not his child, but rather the result of an incestuous union between Yukari and her brother Yoichiro making her uncontrollable by Kato.
-Gakutensoku self-destructs, cutting off the spiritual energy veins connected to Kato's temple.
+Gakutensoku self-destructs, cutting off the dragon vein connected to Kato's temple.
 Kato tries to use onmyodo magic one last time to stimulate an earthquake, but this is insufficient and he is severely wounded from the effort.
 Though his plans are foiled, Kato kidnaps Keiko and takes her with him to Manchuria.
 The film ends amidst another annual district wide festival celebrating the birth of the capital.
 The Tatsumiya Family hopes for Keiko's return while Kyoka Izumi predicts Kato's return.